-So why are we called Blue Sky?
+Why are we called Blue Sky?

-When I awoke from my long, dark slumber...
+When I awoke from my long dark slumber,

-All I could see was Blue Sky.
+all I could see was Blue Sky.

-Finding God can often feel like this.
-Sometimes it can feel as if we're covered by a dark cloud as we are going through our lives - we can barely see where we're going, and finding God feels difficult.
-In these times it can be hard to believe that the sun might ever shine on us again.
-But then there's a break in the clouds, and we can finally see light come through!
+Finding God can sometimes feel like this.
+It can often feel like we're covered by a dark cloud as we are going through our lives - we can barely see where we're going, and finding God feels difficult.
+In these times it can be hard to believe that the sun might ever shine on us again—but then there's a break in the clouds and we can finally see the light come through.

 We named the church Blue Sky because this is life with Jesus.
 We can finally see and breathe and love and live in his light.